bvbohnen/X3_Customizer/Documentation.md

       * operation_limit
         - Int, the number of operations between two infinite loop checks, between 10000 (normal script engine value) and 2 billion.
         - Default is 1 million.
 This corresponds to less than 1 second in a test infinite looping script, and was sufficient to avoid false positives in brief tests.
-        - Currently this only works on the vanilla x3story; LU will use a 32k limit.

  * Hide_Lasertowers_Outside_Radar